rcoleworld/reddit-sentiment-analysis/README.md

 There are numerous more preprocessing techniques that can be used to tweak accuracy.
 These were omitted from my finalized model due to training taking upwards of four hours.
 There was simply not enough time to see which combination of these techniques would be most optimal.

 One of these steps is to remove stop words.
-A stop words is a word similar to "the", "a", or "of"; these words occur very frequently and carry little meaning.
-Since our feature set will be a dictionary containing a count of the k most frequent words, we would like to avoid these words cluttering our feature set with words which carry little meaning.
+A stop word is a word similar to "the", "a", or "of"; these words occur very frequently and carry little meaning.
+Since our feature set will be a dictionary containing a count of the k most frequent words, we would like to avoid these words cluttering our feature set with words that carry little meaning.
 We can accomplish this with the following code:

 ```Python
 from ntlk.corpus import stopwords